TheLovinator1/nginx/README.md

 # Nginx

 A high performance web server and a reverse proxy server.
-Based on the mainline version.

 ## Docker

-This Docker image is using the [Arch Linux](https://hub.docker.com/_/archlinux/) as base image.
+This Docker image is using [Ubuntu 22.04](https://hub.docker.com/_/ubuntu/) as base image.

 ## Ports